 - Combine this system with a timer and pressure gauge to completely automate and monitor your feedings.

 Click HERE to see on Amazon.

 Darlene’s Opinion: This is your drip irrigation in case you don’t want to be locked into trying to remember to water your plants.
 This will fully automate your system.
 I would highly recommend buying a timer so that your veggies will never be too dry or too wet.
 You will also need to buy a reservoir with this.
-The usual Rubbermaid (or other brand) container with a hole drilled in the top will work just fine.
+The usual Rubbermaid (or other brands) container with a hole drilled in the top will work just fine.

 Now you can grow all of your vegetables all year round.
 The bags from Amazon could be used for large plants like tomatoes as well as small trees.
 Check out my other blogs and there will be nothing you can’t grow right in the comfort of your own home!
 Next week, watch for a series of blogs on lighting!
 As always, please feel do comment on this blog – it gives me new ideas on what to write about!
 Got a friend that might be interested in this?
 Please share widely!